 From here you’ll be able to visit Christ Church College and see firsthand where some of the scenes from Harry Potter took place.

 In fact, the dining hall in Christ Church was replicated to create the Great Hall of Hogwarts and seeing it is enough to make any Harry Potter fan swoon.
 Other filming sites for the movies in Oxford include the Bodleian Library and the New College.
+You can also view the gorgeous Gothic architecture of the Christ Church Cathedral and the college chapel.

-Nearby, on Golden Cross you’ll come across the popular Covered Market where you can browse to find what your heart desires whether that be clothes, treats or other fun things.
+Nearby, on Golden Cross, you’ll come across the popular Covered Market where you can browse to find what your heart desires whether that be clothes, treats or other fun things.

 On High Street, you’ll be stopped in your tracks when you spot the University Church of St Mary the Virgin.
 The magnificent church has been a thriving institution in Oxford for over seven hundred years.